-Licence fees receivable in relation to public performance revenues as at 31 December 2022 represent amounts due from the PPL PRS Limited joint venture for public performance licence invoicing since commencement of operations of the joint venture, in addition to amounts remaining outstanding previously invoiced by PPL.
+Licence fees receivable in relation to public performance revenues as at 31 December 2024 represent amounts due from the PPL PRS Limited joint venture.

 f) Employee benefits

 The company provides a range of benefits to employees, including paid holiday arrangements and defined benefit and defined contribution pension plans.